-I commenced by PhD in the School of Languages, Cultures and Societies in 2018 funded by an LCS Studentship Award for Excellence.
-My thesis explores depictions of masculinity in French and English children's fantasy literature, focusing particularly on the issues of power and violence in the WW2 and post WW2 context, especially in relation to the trauma experienced by men during this period.
+I commenced my PhD in the School of Languages, Cultures and Societies in 2018 funded by an LCS Studentship Award for Excellence.
+My thesis explores depictions of masculinity in French and English children's literature, focusing particularly on the issues of power and violence in the WW2 and post WW2 context, especially in relation to the trauma experienced by men during this period.
+It examines portrayals of masculinity in a time of significant change for men in Britain and France.

 My research interests relate predominantly to comparative literature, 20th and 21st century Francophone and Anglophone literature, genre, popular culture, and gender.